telerik/kendo-ui-core/docs/intro/installation/what-you-need.md

 ---
-title: Include Only What You Need
+title: Only What You Need
-page_title: Include Only What You Need | Kendo UI Installation
+page_title: Only What You Need | Kendo UI Getting Started
 description: "Customize Kendo UI for your project and add the HTML5 UI controls you need."
 previous_url: /install/custom
 slug: include_only_what_you_need_kendoui_installation
 position: 4
 ---

-# Include Only What You Need
+# Only What You Need

 ## Combined Scripts

 The following combined scripts are available in the bundles or at the CDN in order to facilitate the common project types:

-*  `kendo.ui.core.min.js` contains all widgets supported by the [Kendo UI Core distribution](/intro/supporting/list-of-widgets).
+*  `kendo.ui.core.min.js` contains all widgets supported by the [Kendo UI Core distribution]({% slug bundle_supportfor_kendoui_components %}).
 The relevant script is available in the Kendo UI Core package as well.
 *  `kendo.all.min.js` contains a minified version of all features provided by Kendo UI.

 > **Important**